Hydrocarbure-H/courses/Cours/M2/Public Speaking/Cours.md

 #### **I. Introduction**

-- **Hook:**
+Hook:
  Imagine a world where your hard work, late nights, and exam stress are rewarded not just with grades but with cash in your pocket.

-- **Context/Background:**
+Context/Background:
  Education is an investment in the future, and EFREI already emphasizes academic excellence.
 Monetary rewards could take this motivation to the next level.

-- **Establish Credibility:**
+Establish Credibility**:**
  As an EFREI student, I understand the challenges we face and the effort we put into maintaining high academic standards.

-- **Thesis:**
+Thesis:
  EFREI should reward students for good grades because it will boost motivation, improve performance, and prepare students for the realities of a results-driven world.

 #### **II.
 Main Point #1: Boosting Motivation**